Analysis of Fourier Neural Operators via Effective Field Theory: Preliminaries

 } Motivated by this proposition, we define the connected correlator (or cumulant) for an arbitrary distribution as follows:

 {\bf Definition 1}{ The $k$-point connected correlator (or $k$-th cumulant, $k=i_{1}+\dots+i_{n}$) is defined by

 } Since the connected correlators vanish for Gaussian distributions, they serve as an indicator of the deviation of a distribution from Gaussianity.
-Next, we define the fully connected network (FCN), a basic architecture in deep learning models:
+A review of the effective theory analysis for fully connected networks (FCNs) is provided in Appendix~\ref{app:fcn}.